I mentioned the splendid Li Jin 李金 briefly in my book (p.20):

 When a basic primary school system was established, Li Jin went to school in the converted Dragon King temple.
 He recalls the fine opera stage opposite it, where an opera troupe would perform for the gods on the 18th of the 6th moon.
 The stage remained intact—young Li Jin himself remembers performing the item “Playing the flower drum” (Da huagu 打花鼓) there when he was 10 sui.

 So in the 2nd moon of 1960, when only 16 sui, he was chosen to join the new county folk opera troupe (Yanggao xianzhi p.468).
-This, indeed, was soon after Li Qing was chosen for the regional arts-work troupe in Datong (my book pp.113–118).
+This, indeed, was soon after Li Qing was chosen for the regional arts-work troupe in Datong (my book pp.113–118), and at the height of the famine.

 Later Li Jin heard that he had nearly got the county mayor into trouble.
 None other than Jing Ziru, head of the Bureau of Culture and the (only) brilliant local historian of Yanggao (my book p.50), told him that at his audition, the mayor had taken exception to his two “wolf-teeth”, but the others pointed out they could be taken out—indeed, in 1962 he had them extracted by a quack dentist while they were performing in Zuoyun county.
 Rather him than me.

 Li Jin soon went on to become a celebrated performer.
-The troupe’s expenses were to be footed by all the people’s communes, so it was ponderously named Shanxi sheng Yanggao xian renmin gongshe lianshe minion gejutuan.
+The troupe’s expenses were to be footed by all the people’s communes in the county, so it was ponderously named Shanxi sheng Yanggao xian renmin gongshe lianshe minjian gejutuan 阳高县人民公社联社民间歌舞团.
 If there was a sign at the gate of the compound, it must have collapsed under the weight of its own lettering…

 Li Jin remembers those early days in the troupe fondly, with its twelve performers and six musicians.
 Of course it was a terribly tough time, but the troupe was doing well, and led a somewhat less tenuous existence than the common folk, “like being in kindergarten”.
 Still, he only earned 18 kuai a month.